Governor Bebb MetroPark

 The Bebb Cabin, built in 1799, was the birthplace and boyhood home of William Bebb.
 Mr. Bebb was Ohio's 19th Governor.
 The cabin is one of six authentic log structures that were relocated to Governor Bebb MetroPark to form a representation of an early 19th century Pioneer Village.

 Christian Augspurger, leader of the Amish-Mennonite settlement in the river valley, built the original home at the Chrisholm Historic Farmstead.
-A fire destroyed the home in 1873.
-In 1874, Christian's son, Samuel Augspurger, built the brick farmhouse that is presently on the Farmstead.
+A fire destroyed this home in 1873.
+The year following the fire (1874), Christian's son, Samuel Augspurger, built the brick farmhouse that is presently on the Farmstead.
 The Augspurger House is open during scheduled programs and for special events.

 Indian Creek MetroPark

 Dated back to 1810, the cemetery is home to the gravesites of some of the area's earliest settlers.
 Built in 1829, the brick meeting house is on the three-acre wooded site.

 Veterans from the Revolutionary War, the War of 1812, and the Civil War are buried at the one-acre Bunker Hill Cemetery.

 MetroParks provides opportunities to experience open green spaces near home.
 Pick the time of day that fits your busy schedule to spend some time with nature.
 Hike a trail, wander through natural habitats, view wildlife or just play!
 Please consider donating to further MetroParks ability to provide these resources.